-Alessandra Biaggi, the granddaughter of the well-known advocate for the Irish community in New York, Mario Biaggi, is campaigning to be a state senator and follow in his legacy of helping others.
+Alessandra Biaggi, the granddaughter of the well-known advocate for the Irish community in New York, Mario Biaggi, last night upset longtime incumbent state Sen. Jeff Klein in New York.

 Her grandfather served in the New York City Police Department for 23 years and was a Democratic representative in Congress from The Bronx between 1969 to 1988.

-Striving to follow in her grandfather’s footsteps, Biaggi wants to ensure that all voices are heard and that her campaign for District 34 is predicated on acceptance.
+Striving to follow in her grandfather’s footsteps, Biaggi wants to ensure that all voices are heard and ran her campaign for District 34 on acceptance.

 “The part that draws a parallel between myself and my grandfather is that I’m running a campaign that is incredibly inclusive and diverse that does not turn anybody away or leave anybody behind.
 I think that is one of the most important things that I’m trying to put forth every single day,” Biaggi said.